 Overhead shot of beef barley soup in white plate with a sprig of thyme.

-If you’re looking for comforting soup, you’ve come to the right place.
-Here are a few more of our favorite soup and stew recipes!
+If you’re looking for some comforting braised beef recipes, you’ve come to the right place.
+Here are a few of our favorites!

 If you’ve enjoyed this Beef Barley Soup Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.